USAJOBS/openopps-help/applicants/find.md

 section: applicants
 category: applicants
 sidenav: opportunity-search
-title: How to search for an opportunity?
+title: How to search for an opportunity
 ---

 You can search for opportunities by keyword or filters.